zedlopez/ifm/The Recipe Book.md

 ### See Also

 - [Clothing] for more on dressing characters up.
-- [Saying Complicated Things] for conversation, another area in which the player character&#39;s personality might come into play.
+- [Saying Complicated Things] for conversation, another area in which the player character's personality might come into play.

 ## Background